orangejuice/blog/data/activity/movie-摩登家庭-第十一季-2019/record.en.md

     O'Neill, Sofia Vergara
 ---

-Such an ordinary day, and the drama that I have watched for many years has come to an end.
-How touched I was in college, and the new understanding of family and love.
-Four years passed in the blink of an eye, accompanied by Modern Family all the way.
-What a beautiful drama, I love this family so much.
-In the end, they embrace each other, how I wish they could never let go!
+On just an ordinary day, after many years of watching, the series came to an end.
+College gave me so many touching moments and a whole new understanding of family and love.
+Four years passed in the blink of an eye, never without the company of Modern Family.
+Such a beautiful series, I love this family so much.
+In the end, hugging each other, how I wish we could never let go!